marinsalinas/ansible-vagrant-demo/README.rst

 Ansible Exercices Over Vagrant
 ===============================

-This is a sample project that shows how to create tree VMs with Vagrant and configurate with Ansible.
+This is a sample project that shows how to create three VMs with Vagrant and configurate with Ansible.

 Requeriments:
 -------------------